amr-badawi/newAnubis/README.md

+# Enhancements
+- Support for Highlighting C# Format
+- Added a Documentation File in the repository directory

 # Anubis IDE
 It's an **open source** IDE code Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .

 (![Anubis](https://www13.0zz0.com/2020/07/22/02/845694578.png))

 # Objective
 - This is a simple IDE which will allow you to perform some basic functionalities, created by Anubis Graduation project team in faculty of engineering Ainshams university, supervisor (Professor: **Ayman Bahaa**)